KemalQ/Staj_FileSharingBot/README.md

 4.Upload content: send a file or photo to the Telegram chat bot.

 5.Download content: get a link to an external source to download a file and download it.

+In the future, I plan to separate Node, MailService, and RestService into separate microservices.